mpaskevi/phd/pages/03.Papers/09.2eyed-open-education/default.md

 #### Respect.

 It is critical for Indigenous learning environments to be respectful of Indigenous values, specifically the lack of hierarchy in Indigenous cultures where every person is equal to every other person.
-This can clearly be a problem as modern Canadian universities are very hierarchical and bureaucratic, leading Indigenous learners feeling alienated.
+This can clearly be a problem as modern Canadian universities are very hierarchical and bureaucratic, leading Indigenous learners to feel alienated.

 #### Reciprocity.